Looking for volunteers

 We were founded in 1970 as a nutrition site providing 60 lunches a week to disadvantaged seniors.
 In 1998, we began addressing senior homelessness and started a Transitional Housing Program to move seniors into single-room occupancy hotels.

 Shortly after, we began planning for permanent solutions.
 We opened our first affordable housing residence, Potiker Family Senior Residence, in 2003 and our second, Potiker City Heights Residence, in 2007.
 In 2010, we opened our flagship Gary & Mary West Senior Wellness Center, a one-stop-shop where low-income and unhoused seniors could receive meals, and a broad range of services all under one roof.
-Our third supportive housing residence, Schmale Family Senior Residence in Ramona, opened in 2019.
+Our third supportive housing residence, Schmale Family Senior Residence in Ramona, opened in 2019 and our fourth residence, Harris Family Senior Residence in City Heights, opened in November 2022.

 You are part of the "prevention" giv4 homelessness category.
 Can you explain more what work your organization does in this area?